thoughtworks-jumpstart/jumpstart/javascript/toolchain/eslint.md

 ### ESLint + Prettier

-Specifically, we recommend to configure ESLint to follow the rules defined by [Prettier](https://prettier.io/), a popular Javascript code formatter.
+Specifically, we recommend to configure ESLint to follow the rules defined by [Prettier](https://prettier.io/), a popular JavaScript code formatter.

 To integrate the two tools, run the following command in your project root folder: